mbrukman/why-svelte/readme.md

 [concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html),
 which combines the virtual DOM and interruptible renders to achieve rendering that drops no frames.
-This could be a big deal and it’s probably the weakest part of my recommendation to my team.
+This could be a big deal and it’s the weakest part of my recommendation to my team.
 See [the discussion above](#great-performance) for more about concurrent mode.
+Svelte has a history of surprising innovations but we shouldn’t count on this one.

 Rich Harris
 [intends to implement an equivalent to React’s suspense](https://twitter.com/Rich_Harris/status/1148263929497477120), so it appears React’s advantage there is temporary.
-Svelte has a history of surprising innovations but we shouldn’t count on this one.

 ### if it ain’t broke

 React and other mainstream frameworks work great.
 Is Svelte worth the time and risk?
-We think so for our project.

 ## Drawbacks today